 That six-month detail is important because it shows IRCC is not just looking for one high closing balance.
 Officers want to understand the pattern behind your money.

 If funds are the part you are least confident about, use the dedicated proof of funds guide before you submit.
+If you want the Canada-specific version of that question, read Proof of Funds Canada Visitor Visa: What to Show before you upload your bank history.

 6. Employer letter